The Mystery of the Third Planet: Games

-Shootings
+Production

 This was the fourth film using traditional drawn animation directed by Roman Kachanov, who served as the art director and/or animator on over 30 animated movies.
 Kachanov's best-known works, (The Mitten, Gena the Crocodile, Cheburashka, Shapoklyak and others) were shot in stop motion (volume) animation.

 The characters were designed by Natalya Orlova.
 Her daughter, the actress Ekaterina Semyonova, said that Alice was based on her, and her father, (the director Tengiz Semyonov), was the prototype for Captain Zelyonyy.

 Music for the movie was written by Aleksandr Zatsepin.
-According to Zatsepin, original records of music in his record library didn't remain.
+According to Zatsepin, original records of music in his record library didn't remain, but in 2022, an official recreated version of soundtrack was released in various formats.

 The production of this picture took four years.

 International release

 The animated film was twice released in the USA.
 The first dubbing, ("Mystery of the Third Planet"), came out on video in 1987.
 Alice's name was changed to Christine, and overall the translation had little in common with the original.
 Consequently, this legally-sourced version is often mistaken for a bootlegged edition.

 The second version, ("Alice and the Mystery of the Third Planet"), was released in the 1990s by the Films by Jove company.
 In this version, the translation is much closer to the original, though a large amount of dialogue which was not in the original was also added.
 In this version, the soundtrack was replaced and about 6 minutes were cut out.
 Kirsten Dunst was the voice of Alice, and Jim Belushi — the Chatterer.

 "Alice and the Mystery of the Third Planet" was released in English, Spanish, French, Finnish and other languages.